 - All weights must be painted white prior to installation.

-Spec fuel for all 2 Cycle engines will 94 octane from the Chevron on Yale road.
+- Spec fuel for all classes is 94 octane from the Chevron on Yale road.

 3.20 REAR BUMPER